Whether you’re new to study or returning to uni to advance your career, it’s important to know there’s a job for you when you graduate.

 As a student at La Trobe, your employment prospects are healthy.
 Data from the 2016 Graduate Outcomes Survey by QILT shows the overall employment rate for La Trobe undergraduates was 86.4 per cent in 2016, which sits above the state average of 85.9 per cent.

 But if you want to be even surer of what comes next when you graduate, consider a course in agricultural sciences.

 ‘The job opportunities are enormous’

 La Trobe ranks in the top five universities nationally – and number one in Victoria – for the full time employment rate of undergraduates from its agriculture and environmental studies courses.
-And according to Bachelor of Agricultural Sciences/Bachelor of Business alumnus Rebecca Dunsmuir, the agricultural sector is brimming with jobs.
+And according to Bachelor of Agricultural Sciences/Bachelor of Business1 alumnus Rebecca Dunsmuir, the agricultural sector is brimming with jobs.

 “The job opportunities in agriculture are enormous.
 They’re going to be ever-growing, because our population is ever-growing, and the agriculture sector is what feeds everyone every single day – it’s never going to stop,” Rebecca says.